Explore webinars and self-paced courses in our new learning management system!

 An Introduction to Teledentistry

-Many Americans face barriers to oral health care, including cost, lack of insurance, and a shortage of nearby providers.
-Those barriers are often the largest for underserved populations — including those who live in rural areas and those in communities of color.
+Going to the dentist’s office is not always feasible or desirable.
+Many people in the US encounter barriers to accessing oral health care: They may live in locations with few providers, lack transportation options, or have work schedules that make it difficult to visit the dentist.
+These barriers are often the largest for underserved populations — including those who live in rural areas and those in communities of color.

-Without access to regular, preventive dental care, those populations face myriad challenges.
-Minor dental problems can become severe and urgent and, in turn, lead to costly visits to the emergency department.
+Without access to regular, preventive dental care, those populations often face mounting challenges: Minor dental problems can become severe and urgent and, in turn, lead to costly visits to the emergency department.
 And research continues to show that poor oral health can hurt overall health, reducing the quality of life for many.

-There is no one solution for all these problems, but one key innovation has been gaining traction, especially during the COVID-19 pandemic: teledentistry.
+There is no one solution for all these problems, but one key innovation has been gaining traction: teledentistry.

 Forms of Teledentistry